-But maybe we all have some helpful lessons to learn.
+It seems like we white Aussies still have some helpful lessons we can learn.

 A short short history of Australia

 Archaeological and DNA information shows that when the first humans migrated out of Africa, one of the first “waves” travelled across south Asia, down through a land bridge that then existed across the Indonesian archipelago and into northern Australia.
 This was something like 65,000 years ago!

 Since that time, these peoples spread across the whole land mass of Australia, which is about the same size as mainland USA and a little smaller than all Europe.
 By the time European explorers “discovered” Australia, there were more than a million first nations people in 300 “nations” and speaking 600 dialects, with complex laws, lore, dreaming stories and culture which allowed their way of life to survive all that time in what can often be a very harsh environment.

 The first white settlers from Great Britain were transported convicts and their military guards, who settled in what is now Sydney, raising the flag in Sydney Cove on January 26, 1788.
 Free settlers followed, and gradually the nation of Australia grew via exploration and settlement to farm, mine and get timber.